18 Fantastic Things to do in Ubud, Bali

 Explore Puri Saren Palace

+This is the Royal Palace of Ubud, located in the heart of Ubud next to the Ubud Art Market.
+It was built in the 1800s during the reign of Ida Tjokorda Putu Kandel.
 To this day, parts of the royal family still live in sections of the palace.
-Not all of the palace is open to the public, but you are allowed to enjoy the wonderful Balinese gardens located inside.
+Not all of the palace is open to the public, but you can enjoy the wonderful Balinese gardens inside.

 Indulge at Gianyar Night Market

-If you staying in the Gianyar area I would recommend planning a night to go to the night market.
+Night markets are fantastic throughout Southeast Asia, and the island of Bali is no exception.
+If you are staying in the Gianyar area, I would recommend planning a night to go to the night market.
 This is where you can get cheap, good, and local food.
-Some great stapes are Gado Gado, Bakso, Ayam Betutu, Babi Guling, and a plethora of desserts.
+Some great stapes are Gado Gado, Bakso, Ayam Betutu, Babi Guling, and many desserts.
 My personal favorites in Bali are Mie Goreng and Nasi Goreng.

 See the Cave at Goa Gajah

-Honestly, I was expecting more out of the cave at Goa Gajah, but in reality, the cave is very small and it is really the whole site that deserves more attention.
+Honestly, I was expecting more out of the cave at Goa Gajah, but in reality, the cave is very small and it is the whole site that deserves more attention.
 Women and men must cover themselves before entering, but a free sarong is included in the ticket price.

 Enjoy a Kecak Dance Performace

+Inside the circle are dramatic faces, elaborate costumes, and vivid actors and actresses that often tell the story of a battle from the Ramayana.
+The most popular place to see this dance is at Uluwatu Temple every night as the sun sets over the ocean.
 Pura Dalem Taman Kaja is a Hindu Temple in the center of Ubud that has shows a few nights a week at 7:30 pm.
 Best to ask around in Ubud first for the show days as they change frequently depending on the season.

 See the Long Tail Macaques in the Monkey Forest

 115 species of trees have been identified here with many considered holy to the Balinese.
 Aside from being open to visitors, Ubud Monkey Forest is also a center for research and institutions to study monkeys’ social behaviors.
+Monkey Forest can be hit or miss for most people, and you either love it or hate it.

-If you find yourself curious about the monkeys of Bali and venture into Ubud’s Monkey sanctuary here are some things you should know.
+Even though we’ve seen wild gorillas in Uganda and gone chimp trekking in Rwanda, we still found the monkey forest enjoyable.
+If you find yourself curious about the monkeys of Bali and venture into Ubud’s Monkey Sanctuary, here are some things you should know.

-Treat Yourself to a Cheap Massage
+Treat Yourself to a Balinese Massage

 Getting a massage in Bali

-A 90-minute massage for Rp 90,000 isn’t just a good deal, it’s an amazing deal for anyone.
-There are literally hundreds of massage parlors in Ubud so you shouldn’t have a hard time finding a place.
+A 90-minute massage for Rp 170,000 isn’t just a good deal—it’s amazing for anyone.
+There are hundreds of massage parlors in Ubud, so you shouldn’t have difficulty finding a place.
+If you are into massages, pedicures, manicures, or any spa treatment, the cost-to-service ratio in Bali can’t be beaten.

 Practice Yoga